zpoint/idataapi-transform/README.md

 * Command line support for simple usage, python module provide more features
 * Every Getter and Writer support filter, you can alter or drop your data in filter
 * Auto header generation(csv/xlsx)/table generation(mysql) based on your data
+* APIGetter, will request next page automatically，each page will request max_limit before fail
 -------------------

 ### catalog